PQCA/cbomkit/README.md

 - **CBOM Compliance Check**: Evaluate CBOMs created or uploaded against specified compliance policies and receive detailed compliance status reports.
 - **CBOM Database**: Collect and store CBOMs into the database and expose this data through a RESTful API.

 ![CBOMkit Demo](.github/img/cbomkit.gif)

+> [!WARNING]
+> The CBOMkit service does not build any repository prior to scanning.
+For Java repositories in particular, this means that we cannot rely on any build results (class files, jars) that could improve the scanning result.
+This potentially reduces completeness and accuracy of the findings since some Java symbols may not be resolved.
+For better results, use the [sonar-cryptography-plugin](https://github.com/PQCA/sonar-cryptography) together with SonarQube or [CBOMkit-action](https://github.com/PQCA/cbomkit-action) embedded in a pipeline definition that builds the code before scanning.

 ## Quickstart